snehalasodekar/snehalasodekar/README.md

 -->

 ## 👨🏻‍💻  About Me
-<p>  I'm a full stack developer.
-I love programming and am interested & learning to create the best and accessible web applications with enhanced user experience.
+<p>  I'm a full-stack developer.
+I love programming and am interested & in learning to create the best and most accessible web applications with enhanced user experience.
 I am eager to gain new skills.😀</p>
     <p> I'm currently studying Junior Fullstack Web Development at BeCode.</p>

 ## 📱 Contact Me